dimasvas/jquery-live-search/README.md

 ```

 ### data
 Specify fields name for text and url.
-Brings flexibility to receive data from backend with no changes in response.<br>
+Functionality gives flexibility to receive data from backend with no changes in response.<br>
 Required.

 For example object item: